DGVeLab/StepperTunePro/README.md

 > Always select the correct printer model before generating G-code.

 Printer support refers to the playback mode implemented by StepperTune Professional.
-Actual behavior can also depend on printer firmware and G-code support.
+Actual behavior may also depend on printer firmware and G-code support.

 ---